rdbo/libmem/README.md

 ### FreeBSD

+1. Add a mountpoint for the `procfs` filesystem in your `/etc/fstab` by appending the following line: proc		/proc		procfs	rw	0	0

+2. Manually mount the `procfs`.
+This will only be necessary if you don't reboot.
+If you reboot, it will be automatically mounted because of the line at `/etc/fstab`.
+Run the following command (as root): mount -t procfs proc /proc

-1. Install Git, CMake and Python3 (run as root) (clang, clang++ and make should already be installed):
+3. Install Git, CMake and Python3 (run as root) (clang, clang++ and make should already be installed):

         pkg install git cmake python3

-2. Continue reading at `Build and Install`
+4. Continue reading at `Build and Install`

 ### Build and Install
 **Note**: Run the following commands on Git Bash (Windows) or a terminal (Linux/FreeBSD).